roblatham00/data-structures/README.md

 signature for the compare and print functions then take RBTREE\_TYPE * instead of void * .

+### ordered statistics tree

+Same trick.
+We maintain enough additional information in the standard red black tree to also offer ordered-statistics methods

 ## Author

 Rob Latham (robl@mcs.anl.gov)